 Philanthropy-minded and Black owned, Revel is as conscious as it is invested in making avila (an agave spirit similar to tequila) for grown-ups.
 Skip the lime and salt for this reposado, and sip slow.

 Mic may receive a portion of sales if you purchase a product through a link in this article.
 We only include products that have been independently selected by Mic's editorial team.
+The nightcap

 Purists prefer a generous pour of good whiskey, neat.
 And if you’re feeling particularly fancy, pair with dark chocolate, hazelnuts, or slivers of Manchego.